Di-ayy-go/di-ayy-go.github.io/content/events/2025/index.md

 Our inaugural event featured four compelling challenges that participants tackled:

-1. **Healthcare Innovation** - Developing data-driven policies for improving healthcare accessibility
+1. **PAVA: Healthcare Innovation** - Quantifying impact of emergent healthcare technologies
-2. **Environmental Sustainability** - Creating policy frameworks for urban sustainability initiatives
+2. **AMS Institute: Urban Biodiversity** - Creating policy frameworks for supporting insect biodiversity in urban environments
-3. **Digital Governance** - Addressing AI and technology policy in public administration
+3. **BIT x Gelderland: Digital Governance** - Responsible AI use and technology policy in automating permit granting
-4. **Social Equity** - Designing inclusive policies for diverse communities
+4. **City of Amsterdam: Energy Transition** - Designing platforms to support citizens in the energy transition

 ## Participant Testimonials

-### Tessa Clement - Health Tech Consultant
+### Tessa Clement - Health Tech Founder

 > "Joining this hackathon was both fun and valuable.
 For me, the best part was experimenting with ideas, meeting new people, and testing skills in a fast-paced setting.
 Winning our challenge was the cherry on top: a rewarding recognition of two days of teamwork and creativity.
 As the founder of a health tech consultancy company, I loved seeing how students approach innovation in healthcare and AI.
 It was a great reminder that hackathons are not only about competing, but also about connecting, learning, and sparking ideas that may grow into something bigger."

-### Matteo Postiferi - Sustainability & Innovation Enthusiast
+### Matteo Postiferi - MSc Computational Science Student

 > "Participating in the first Amsterdam Policy Hackathon was an exciting and rewarding experience.
 Even though I did not rely heavily on my technical skills, I actively used reasoning, creativity, and problem-solving throughout the competition.
 It was my first time joining an initiative like this, and I would highly recommend it to anyone interested in meeting inspiring people and collaborating in a dynamic environment.
 Our project focused on sustainability and environmental challenges, topics I care deeply about but had not yet had the opportunity to explore in such a practical way.
 I particularly appreciated how participants from diverse backgrounds could each contribute to tackle complex challenges together.
 I am grateful for the opportunity to participate and for the chance to learn from such an engaging setting.
 This experience has motivated me to take part in similar projects in the future and continue exploring the intersection of innovation, sustainability, and teamwork."